plone/training/thirdparty_behaviors.rst

 * Create a folder called ``banners``
 * Add two banners into that folder using images taken from http://lorempixel.com/800/150/
 * Add the Behavior ``Slider`` to the default-contenttype ``Page (Document)``
-* Edit the frontpage and link to the new banners.
+* Edit the front-page and link to the new banners.